scholarslab/CodeLab/Week13/README.md

 ### Part Bravo

 If you wanted to work on more HTML/CSS over break, you could take a swing and mocking up a personal website for yourself.
-I’m (Brandon) happy to answer questions and also to help you get up and running with the thing live if you desire after break (or sooner if you’re keen on it)
+I’m (Brandon) happy to answer questions and also to help you get up and running with the thing live if you desire after break (or sooner if you’re keen on it).
+I highly recommend drawing what you want first and then trying to implement your drawing with HTML/CSS.
+And if you want inspiration in the form of my first attempt, here is a link to the [site I made in Praxis back in the day](http://walshbr.com/old-site/).

 ### Part Charlie